kasulani/etracer/docs/usage.rst

     # Use context manager for specific code blocks
     with etracer.analyzer:
-        # Only exceptions in this block will be handled by tracer
+        # Only exceptions in this block will be handled by etracer
         result = "5" + 5  # TypeError

 4. Explicit Analysis